Gluing Branes II: Flavour Physics and String Duality

 \newsection{Introduction}

 The present paper is a continuation of our study of degenerate brane configurations.
-In \cite{Donagi:2010pd} we pointed out the important role of the gluing morphism, and in \cite{DegBranesI} we considered theoretical aspects more systematically.
-Amongst others, we discussed exact sequences associated to gluing operations, aspects of stability and the hermitian Yang-Mills-Higgs metric, and walls of marginal stability.
-Here we focus on certain applications.
+In \cite{Donagi:2010pd} we pointed out the important role of the gluing morphism.
+In reference \cite{DegBranesI} we considered theoretical aspects more systematically, including and generalizing configurations studied in earlier work such as \cite{DEL,Aspinwall:1998he,Donagi:2003hh,Cecotti:2010bp,Chiou:2011js, Bershadsky:1997ec,Bershadsky:1997zs,Berglund:1998ej,Aspinwall:2000kf}.
+Amongst others, in reference \cite{DegBranesI} we discussed exact sequences associated to gluing operations, aspects of stability and the hermitian Yang-Mills-Higgs metric, and walls of marginal stability.
+In the present paper we focus on certain applications.

 There were in fact two independent lines of inquiry which motivated us to take a closer look at degenerate configurations.
 The first motivation is to get a more systematic understanding of flavour structure in $F$-theory, or more generally models with intersecting branes.
 The second is to get a better understanding of certain string dualities.
 It will hopefully become clear that degenerate structures are ubiquitous and critical for the phenomenology of string compactifications.
 With the tools developed in part I, we have at least in principle everything we need to analyze them.